 - In addition, it is generally considered very helpful to talk directly to customers.
 So you would schedule interviews with a few selected people and talk to them directly for 20 or 30 minutes.
 This might not be easy in many cases, as these people certainly have other things to do.
 But it’s worth a try.

-If you are completely new to the topic, Wolfang Stefani explains in detail in his article what personas are for and how to create them step by step.
+If you are completely new to the topic, Wolfang Stefani explains in detail in his article what personas are used for and how to create them step by step.
 He goes into detail about customer interviews.
 You can also read our e-book on targeted customer acquisition.

 What does the end result look like?

 Customer journey maps can look very different, as the examples linked below show.
-The decisive factor is that they show the course of time, the various touchpoints, as well as the thoughts, motivations and feelings of the persona.
+The decisive factor is that they depict the course of time, the various touchpoints, as well as the thoughts, motivations and feelings of the persona.

 The result should not be so complex that it takes too much effort to understand and apply it.
-But of course, it should also not be so generalized that it no longer makes any clear statements or bears little relation to reality.
+But of course, it should also not be so generalised that it no longer makes any clear statements or bears little relation to reality.
 So find out which points are particularly important.

 In the end, this customer journey map could become a poster that hangs on the office wall, for example.
 This helps to anchor it in people’s minds.
 The following examples can serve as inspiration: